203(g) Visa Canceled – What Does It Really Mean?

 I’m Josh Goldstein, an immigration lawyer based in Los Angeles, California.
-Today, I want to talk about a very important message that so many of my clients are getting.
+Today, I want to talk about a very important message that so many of my clients are getting about their 203(g) visas being canceled.
 Everybody is racing out to ask me questions about this.
 And chances are that you’ve been getting a very similar message.

 It says, “Section 203(g) of the Immigration and Nationality Act requires that your registration be canceled and any petition approved on your behalf be canceled as well if you do not apply for your immigration visa within one year of being advised to do so.